Therapeutic Counselling EDEXCEL Level 5 Diploma

 - a personal written reference from a person who has known you longer than 2 years (cannot be from a family member)

-Desirably, you should hold and be able to provide proof of a grade C or above in English Language.
+You should hold and be able to provide proof of a grade C or above in English Language.

 At interview, if applicants have not completed Level 3 with Halesowen College, they will need to successfully complete a Counselling Competency assessment, to assess suitability for this level of course.